Photographer Profile Series

 Bjornberg was invited to display his images for a month-long exhibition at Split Rock Lighthouse in August 2022, and his photos were also available for purchase at the gift shop.
 Four of his photos were selected for publication in the 2023 calendar for the Interlake Steamship Company.
 And he took 1st and 3rd place in a photo contest for the 2021 Great Lakes Seaway Partnership.

 He's also had the opportunity to be a part of some really fun gigs, thanks to the connections he’s made from photography.
 “Last year I was asked to join ice-breaking operations around the harbor on board the United States Coast Guard Cutter (USCGC) Hollyhock,” he explained.
 “I also got to be a part of welcoming Resko, the first saltie (ocean-going) vessel of the year.
 This entailed going onboard, meeting some of the crew, and seeing the loading operations of grain.
-I was privileged in documenting the USS Minneapolis-Saint Paul commissioning ceremony.
+I was privileged to document the USS Minneapolis-Saint Paul commissioning ceremony.

 “With this, I was involved in media day, and got to tour the brand-new Navy warship as well as attend the ceremony as a photographer,” he added.
 “Lastly, I was asked if I wanted to capture the first cruise ship arrival in 13 years this summer, from the aerial lift bridge [with the bridge operator].
 All of these experiences have been from my photography, and ones that I will surely not forget!”